 Address: 1214 Main St.

-What it’s known for: This is the place to go for a lively bar scene combined with Southern fare with an international flair.
-Cola’s is in a restored R.C.
-Cola bottling plant downtown and has a patio with a great view of the SC State House.
-It’s a great place to meet friends after work.
+What it's known for: This is the place to go for a vibrant bar scene combined with Southern fare with an international flair.
+Cola's operates from a restored downtown R.C.
+Cola bottling plant and has a patio with a wonderful view of the SC State House.
+It's a great place to meet friends after work.